← Back to blog

 Infrastructure

-The evaluation runs on Modal with CUDA 13.1, which provides full support for both Hopper (H100) and Blackwell (B200) architectures.
+The evaluation uses a multi-tier infrastructure.
+RTX 3090 runs locally, while H100 and B200 run on Modal with CUDA 13.2 and full support for Hopper and Blackwell architectures.
 Key infrastructure decisions:

 • Modal sandbox: Isolated execution with git, cmake, CUTLASS/CuTe DSL